 - Note the ssl-endpoint full domain from the previous command line, and add a DNS CNAME record from your domain to this endpoint

-- Wait until dns are updated to check that it is working.
+- Wait until dns servers are updated to check that it is working.

 Any certificate will eventually expire, and need to be renewed.
-The process for this (at Trustico at least) is to generate a completly new certificate.
-To install this new certificate on heroku, start by combining the new certificate files as you did the first time, and then use
+The process for this (at Trustico at least) is to generate a completely new certificate.
+To install this new certificate on Heroku, start by combining the new certificate files as you did the first time, and then use

 instead of Heroku certs:add.
 This should be enough, there is no need to update any dns entry.